ashutoshmjain/gita/src/how.md

 - On the top right of the page, you can visit its Github <i class="fa fa-fw fa-github"></i> repository, where the content of this publication lives.

 # `arjunUvaach` ..
 This website is a collection of books and  essays around `Bhagvat Gita`.
 It is meant to be a working place for the ideas and artifacts surrounding the epic.
 It aspires to be  the base material for people who want to research on the topics related to `Gita`.
-They may create stories, narratives, esseys, comic strips, movies or podcasts based on this material.
-Or may even take it to the virual reality in some shape or form, or may even feed it to the AI models.
+They may create stories, narratives, essays, comic strips, movies or podcasts based on this material.
+Or may even take it to the virtual reality in some shape or form, or may even feed it to the AI models.

 It is published using open source tools and freely available themes.
 The content is (being) written with open source tools as well.
 Part of the mission [^mission] of this publication is (also) to promote "free" internet.
 "Free" in this context means - Cookies free , Trackers free, Advertising free and of course free as in free beers!

 Since web-browser is a general purpose application, fine-tuning it for "readability" is somewhat a necessity.
-And it sure isn't rocket science with light weight applications such as mdBook.
+I use a command-line tool called `mdBook` to shape this into a book-like reading experience.

 ## mdBook

 This website was generated using a program called [mdBook](https://github.com/rust-lang/mdBook).
 It turns the written text [^text] into a website!
 That's a big deal for independent writers, because with this little tool,  public domain work(s) may reach any device that could run a browser [^browser].

 The “web app” , thus created,  has several goodies baked in.
 For example
 - It handles the layout and responsive design so my focus stays on the content instead of the architecture of the site.
 - At the same time, this application, keeps the essential book experience intact.
 Particularly on a tablet [^tablet]or even on a smartphone browser.
 It even supports the foot [^foot]notes :-) .
 This experience is different from that of "wikis" or "writing platforms".
 I find it easier to read and write in this format.
 - One of the best (and probably least appreciated) feature of this app is "search" .
 The search, in here provides a three level view